BANG Arts Festivals, Richmond Professional Institute,

 -

-may have been at BANG 1 in 1963.
-He was billed a' a one man band Blues
+performance may have been at BANG 1 in 1964.
+He was billed a' a one man

-singer.-"band full of instruments operated by various parts of his
+band Blues singer.-"band full of instruments operated by various parts

-anatomy, Bay Area-legend Jesse Fuller was a folk-music favorite"-noted
+of his anatomy, Bay Area-legend Jesse Fuller was a folk-music

 -